 5. The Bull And Beggar

-If you are looking for a romantic dining experience in Asheville, The Bull And Beggar is a must.
-Tucked in between Bottle Riot and Wedge at Wedge Studios, this River Arts District restaurant is for meat lovers.
+Tucked in between Bottle Riot and Wedge Brewing Company at Wedge Studios, this is one of the top RAD restaurants for meat lovers.

 Think brick and stone walls and chandelier lighting paired with a heavenly and gourmet dining experience.
 They also have some outdoor seating.